-Equipment leases usually provide an alternative way to the businesses that don’t have enough money to purchase necessary equipment.
-Businesses lease a variety of equipment ranging from airplanes to vehicles to kitchen equipment.
+Equipment leases usually provide an alternative way for businesses that don’t have enough money to purchase necessary equipment.
+Businesses lease various equipment ranging from airplanes to vehicles to kitchen equipment.
 Also, there are many ways in which a business lease equipment.
-These ways of leasing equipment, or types of equipment leases, is the focus of our article.
+These ways of leasing equipment, or types of equipment leases, are the focus of our article.

 In a lease, a contract takes place between the owner of the asset and the user of the asset.
 Under this contract, the owner of the asset gives the user of the asset the right to use his asset.
-This right is given for a specific period of time.
-In exchange, for using the asset of the owner, the user regularly pays him a fixed amount of money.
-Both the parties decide this amount of money at the time of leasing after negotiating.
+This right is provided for a specific period of time.
+In exchange for using the asset of the owner, the user regularly pays him a fixed amount of money.
+Both the parties decide on this amount of money at the time of leasing after negotiating.
 The user pays this amount either monthly, quarterly, annually, or as per the lease agreement.

 Types of Equipment Leases

-Operating lease, one of the major types of equipment leases, is a lease agreement in which the owner allows the user to use an asset for a time period which is shorter than the life of the asset.
+An operating lease, one of the major types of equipment leases, is a lease agreement in which the owner allows the user to use an asset for a time period that is shorter than the life of the asset.
 These leases are usually for a time lesser than one year.
-Examples of operating leases are tourists renting a car, lease contracts for hotel rooms, office equipment, vehicles, etc. The owner gives this right to the user for an agreed period of time in exchange for fixed regular payments.
+Examples of operating leases are tourists renting a car, lease contracts for hotel rooms, office equipment, vehicles, etc. The owner gives this right to the user for an agreed period of time in exchange for fixed, regular payments.
 The ownership of the asset under this type of lease remains with the owner of the asset.
 Hence, the ownership does not pass to the user under operating leases.
-The user only gets a right to use the asset during the lease period.
+The user only gets the right to use the asset during the lease period.
 Also, operating leases are cancellable at the option of the user of the asset.